ycho303/mathvision/README.md

 You can try the demo by downloading the Matrix_rotation_demo file: https://drive.google.com/open?id=1orIUXbI8_EX8XisUvR3CVVfVfoEyWU8M

-Note that it was built on OSX.
-Make sure to set the Graphics Quality to "Ultra" as low quality makes objects disappear/reappear.

-Alternatively, you can open Unity and navigate to RigidBody\ Rotation/Assets/Scenes/space_matrix_rotation to try the demo.

 The demo is very straightforward.
 Just drag the earth around with your mouse to change the position of p1, p2 and p3.
 The compute_user_rotation.cs will compute the difference and update the meteor's position accordingly.